Statement of Nondiscrimination

-The Dallas Baptist University Intensive English Program is accredited by the Commission on English Language Program Accreditation for the period August 2017 through August 2021 and agrees to uphold the CEA Standards for English Language Programs and Institutions.
-CEA is recognized by the U.S. Secretary of Education as a nationally recognized accrediting agency for English language programs and institutions in the U.S. For further information about this accreditation, please contact CEA, 1001 North Fairfax Street, Suite 630, Alexandria, VA 22314, (703) 665-3400, www.cea-accredit.org.
+The Dallas Baptist University Intensive English Program is accredited by the Commission on English Language Program Accreditation for the period August 2022 through August 2023 and agrees to uphold the CEA Standards for English Language Programs and Institutions.
+CEA is recognized by the U.S. Secretary of Education as a nationally recognized accrediting agency for English language programs and institutions in the U.S. For further information about this accreditation, please contact CEA, 1001 N. Fairfax Street, Suite 630, Alexandria, VA 22314, (703) 665-3400, www.cea-accredit.org.

 Accreditation Council for Business Schools and Programs (ACBSP)